-There is nothing wrong in hijacking other peoples content.
+There is nothing wrong with hijacking other peoples content.
 LinkedIn, Twitter and Quora are great places to hang out and respond to content posted by other organisations (even your competitors).

 Keep it objective and fact-based, and don’t be afraid to agree with your rivals.